HoPE: Hybrid of Position Embedding for Long Context Vision-Language Models: HoPE: Hybrid of Position Embedding for Long Context VLMs

 \subsection{Dynamic Temporal Scaling Mechanism}

 Considering the distinct information densities of text and visual tokens, HoPE introduces a dynamic temporal scaling mechanism that adjusts the temporal strides of visual inputs.
 Specifically, we first define a set of scaling factors, e.g., \(\Gamma =\{0.5, 0.75, 1, 1.25,1.5\}\), which includes both stretching (\(\gamma>1\)) and compressing \((\gamma<1\)) operations.
-During training, scaling factor \(\gamma\) is randomly selected from \(\Gamma\) and applied to each video.
+During training, the scaling factor \(\gamma\) is randomly selected from \(\Gamma\) and applied to each video.
 This allows the model to learn temporal relationships at multiple scales, making it more robust to variations in video speed, which are common in real-world scenarios.
 Consider a multimodal input \((text, video, text)\) of length \(L_t\), \(L_v\), and \(L_e\), respectively.
 The position indices \((t,x,y)\) for each token with our dynamic scaling factor \({\gamma}\) are:

+Note that for visual tokens ($L_t \leq l < L_t + L_v$), $l - L_t$ indicates the distance of the current frame from the start frame.
 During inference, scaling factors can be flexibly selected from the set to accommodate videos of different lengths.
 It is worth noting that unlike existing methods, which do not consider temporal scaling for visual tokens \cite{liu2023visual, wang2024qwen2, ye2024mplug, lu2024deepseek} or just apply a fixed and unidirectional scaling factor for both training and testing \cite{wei2025videorope}, our methods not only help the model learn temporal relationships at multiple scales, but also offer flexibility during inference to accommodate various context lengths.